CAHPS Survey Design and Administration

-Through the CAHPS program, AHRQ supports ongoing efforts to identify and test strategies for improving the reliability, validity and usefulness of CAHPS surveys.
-Since the program's inception in the mid-1990s, the CAHPS Consortium has led or participated in research on survey design, sampling, and data collection strategies to ensure that survey users have the information they need to determine how to collect the best data possible.
-Specifically, CAHPS research focuses on investigating ways to produce survey scores that:
+Through the CAHPS program, AHRQ supports ongoing efforts to identify and test strategies for improving the reliability, validity, and usefulness of CAHPS surveys.
+Since the program's inception in the mid-1990s, AHRQ has funded research on survey design, sampling, and data collection strategies to ensure that survey users have the information they need to determine how to collect the best data possible.
+Specifically, CAHPS research investigates ways to produce survey scores that:

 Research Meeting on Advances in Survey Methodology